 Rub some melon on the skin at bedtime, and leave it on overnight.
 Its cooling quality will help heal acne.
 It also makes the skin soft.

 If your skin looks sallow, it may be a sign of anaemia.
 Drink some carrot juice and eat cooked beets.

 Breathing through the left nostril only, for 5 to 10 minutes, will help to reduce pitta.
 (This is called the Moon Breath and is said to be cooling, breathing through the right nostril is called the Sun Breath and is heating).
-Simple cover the right nostril with your thumb, and breathe normally through the left side.
+Simple cover the right nostril with your thumb and breathe normally through the left side.
 If the nostril is blocked, don't force it; try again later.

-Lie flat on the back with the arms straight and beside the body, palms facing downwards.
+Lie flat on the back with the arms straight and besides the body, palms facing downwards.
 Keeping the legs straight, slowly raise them to the vertical position above the body.
 Only use the stomach muscles to raise the legs.
 Do not use the arms.
 Simultaneously, bend the trunk upward, hips first.
 Slowly lower the legs over the head and touch the floor with the toes of both feet.
-Keep the legs straight, bend the arms and place the hands on the back as in sarvangasana.
+Keep the legs straight, bend the arms and place the hands on the back as in Sarvangasana.
 Relax the body.

 Remain in the final pose for a comfortable period of time.

 Lie flat on the back with feet together, arms by the sides and palms flat on the ground.
 Using the arms as levers, raise the legs and back to a vertical position.
 Bend the elbows and use the arms as props to steady the back by pressing it with the palms.
 The trunk and legs should extend straight upward, forming a right angle with the neck, the chest pressing the chin.